+573. [Actions-fer-the-recovery-of-any-property,-real-or-personaly-or-for-the pessession-thereof,-er-te-quiet-title-therete,-er-te-enfarce-a-lien-thereen,-or-te determine-any-adverse-elaim-thereen,-and-all-actions-founded-upon-rentracts,-or upon-any-liability-for-physical-injury,-death-or-injury-te-property,-may-be maintained-by-and-against-executors-and-administrators-in-all-eases-in-which the-eause-of-action-whether-arising-before-or-after-death-is-one-which-would nat-abate-upon-the-death-of-their-respective-testators-or-intestates,-and all-actions-by-the-State-of-California-or-any-pelitical-subdivision-thereof faunded-upon-any-statutory-liability-of-any-person-for-support,-maintenance, wid,-eare-or-necessaries-furnished-to-him-or-to-his-spouse,-relatives-or kindred,-may-be-maintained-against-executors-and-administrators-in-all-eases in-which-the-same-might-have-been-maintained-against-their-respective testators-or-intestators.]

-573. Actions-for-the-recovery-of-any-property,-real-or-personal, or-for-the-peacession-thereof,-or-to-quiet-title-thereto,-or-to-enforce-a lien-thereon,-or-to-determine-any-adverse-claim-thereon,-and-all-actions founded-upon-contracts,-or-upon-any-liability-for-physical-injury,-death or-injury-to-property,-may-be-maintained-by-and-against-executors-and-administrators-in-all-eases-in-which-the-cause-of-action-whether-arising before-or-after-death-is-one-which-would-not-abate-upon-the-death-of-their respective-testators-or-intestates,-and-all-actions-by-the-State-of Galifornia-or-any-political-subdivision-thereof-founded-upon-any-statutory liability-of-any-person-for-supporty-maintenance,-aid,-care-or-necessaries furnished-to-him-or-to-his-spouse,-relatives-or-kindred,-may-be-maintained against-executors-and-administrators-in-all-eases-in-which-the-same-might have-been-maintained-against-their-respective-testators-or-intestateshave been maintained by or against his decedent; provided, that this section does not apply to any cause or right of action to the extent that the purpose thereof is defeated or rendered useless by the death of any person, nor does this section create any right or cause of action, not otherwise existing, against an executor or administrator for the support, maintenance, education, aid or care of any person furnished or to be furnished after the decedent's death.
+Except as provided in this section no cause or right of action shall be lost by reason of the death of any person.
+An action may be maintained by or against an executor or administrator in any case in which the same might have been maintained by or against his decedent; provided, that this section does not apply to any cause or right of action to the extent that the purpose thereof is defeated or rendered useless by the death of any person, nor does this section create any right or cause of action, not otherwise existing, against an executor or administrator for the support, maintenance, education, aid or care of any person furnished or to be furnished after the decedent's death.